alexeyche/dnn/README.md

 (under development) - Complicated version of Stdp with long range dynamics ([Pfister et al](https://scholar.google.ru/citations?view_op=view_citation&hl=ru&user=mzUYoLgAAAAJ&citation_for_view=mzUYoLgAAAAJ:u5HHmVD_uO8C))
 ##Reinforcements:
 ####InputClassifier
-will modulate positive reward when layer local id of neuron matches current class id, and negative in another case.
-Amounts of positive and negative reward can be pointed through constants, ltp and ltd repectively
+Will modulate positive reward when layer-wise local id of neuron matches current class id, and negative in another case.
+Amounts of positive and negative reward can be pointed through constants, ltp and ltd repectively in arbitrary units:

 # Installation
 To install dnn on UNIX like machine you need to satisfy dependencies:
 * clang >=3.5 or gcc >=4.9.2